19 Hooper Street

 A mangler, a leather dresser and a boot maker

-18 Hooper Street is in Leeds Terrace, which was built by 1881.
+18 Hooper Street is in Leeds Terrace, which was built in the 1870s.

-The first inhabitants were young widow Ursula Bareford, her children, her sister Rosella, and a lodger, blacksmith William Leah.
-Ursula gives her occupation as ‘mangling’.
-She was born in 1856 in Feltwell, Norfolk, where her father Walter Richardson was a tailor.
+Ursula Richardson came from Feltwell, Norfolk, where her father Walter was a tailor.
 She had come to Cambridge in her teens to work as a servant, and in 1877 she married George Bareford, a railway employee.
-George died in 1880, leaving her with three small children, Ethel, Frederic and Lilian.
+George died in 1880, leaving her with three small children.

 Ursula later married Robert Howell, a railway guard, and the family moved to Doncaster for railway work.
 Rosella married labourer John Lambert and stayed in the Mill Road area of Cambridge.
 William Leah married and raised a family in Bishop’s Stortford.

-By 1901 the inhabitants were William Smith, his aunt Hephzibah and his brother Cecil.
-William was a boot maker and Cecil was a stone mason.
-They were born in Hemingford Grey in the 1870s and were orphaned at a young age, spending their childhood with their grandparents and a succession of aunts and uncles.
-Hephzibah had spent her working life in service, but was now housekeeper to her nephews.
+William and Cecil Smith were born in Hemingford Grey in the 1870s and were orphaned at a young age, spending their childhood with their grandparents and a succession of aunts and uncles.
+Their aunt Hephzibah had spent her working life in service, but had become housekeeper to her nephews by 1901.